Debian/Ubuntu

 }'

-Flows classified as SocialNetwork (category 6):
+Flows classified under SocialNetwork (category 6):

 bpftrace -e 'usdt::ndpi:flow_classified /arg3 == 6/ {